Newnan, Georgia: Higher education

 Mercer University has a regional academic center in Newnan.
 The center opened in 2010, and offers programs through the university's College of Continuing and Professional Studies.

 The University of West Georgia has a campus located in Newnan, near downtown.
 This campus currently has two undergraduate programs - Bachelor of Science in nursing and early childhood education.

 Newnan is also home to a campus of West Georgia Technical College.

-College Temple, a non-sectarian women's school, operated during the period of 1854–1888.
+College Temple was a non-sectarian women's school that operated from 1854 to 1888.